Seven steps to starting a dental practice

 How do you intend to fund your business venture?
 Having a solid, comprehensive, well-thought-out business plan will go a long way in making it easier to figure out just how much you need to set up your dental practice.

 There are many financial aspects to starting a dental practice.
-You should expect a considerable amount of associated costs and expenses, including rental fees, buying new equipment, paying staff salaries, etc.
+You should expect a considerable amount of associated costs and expenses, including rental fees, buying new equipment, paying staff salaries, a dental appointment scheduler, etc.

 Taking out a bank loan is one way to secure funding for your dental practice.
 Before agreeing to a particular loan, be clear about interest rates, loan terms, prepayment options, etc.